Probiotics: A HealthCentral Explainer

 Are there benefits?

-A recent study from the British Journal of Nutritionsays probiotics may also help fight obesity in women.
+One research study from the British Journal of Nutrition found that probiotics may also help fight obesity in women.
 People who are obese have different intestinal flora compared to thin people due to diet differences.
 Testing 125 overweight women and men, researchers from Université Laval in Canada had half the participants ingest two probiotic pills daily.
 The other half received a placebo.
 This accompanied a 12-week weight-loss diet, followed by 12 weeks of maintaining that weight loss.
 During the initial 12 weeks, women on probiotics lost more weight than women taking the placebo.
 Moreover, the women using probiotics continued to lose weight in the second 12-week period, whereas the placebo group didn’t lose any additional weight.
 The probiotic group also reduced the amount of gut bacteria linked to obesity and reduced leptin levels, a hormone that regulates appetite.
 The researchers believe probiotics help promote the growth of healthy gut bacteria that aid in weight loss and management.

 Taking probiotics with antibiotics